 The winner will be decided by myself, @bythewayalex and the folks at Hindawi.
 Winner will be announced on Friday 23rd November on this blog.

 The #RealTimeChem Week Blog Carnival – #Chem4Life (12th-18th November)

 While the primary action for #RealTimeChem Week takes place on Twitter, there is also a blog carnival that runs alongside it.
 Chemistry bloggers are part of a thriving community and there are some excellent writers out there just waiting for readers.

-So, if you are a blogger, write a post and share it during the Week on Twitter using the hastag #ChemTogether.
-The carnival this year is being hosted here on Doctor Galactic & The Labcoat Cowboy.
-I will be looking out for this hashtag and will collect your blog post into round ups (2-3 times in the week depending on numbers) so they are all in one place for easy access.
+So, if you are a blogger, write a post and share it during the Week on Twitter using the hashtag #Chem4Life.
+The carnival this year is again being hosted here on Doctor Galactic & The Labcoat Cowboy.
+I will be looking out for this hashtag and will collect your blog post into round ups (twice during the week depending on numbers) so they are all in one place for easy access.